 4. Build an Emergency Fund

 Life is full of uncertainties, making it essential to have a financial safety net.
 An emergency fund acts as a financial buffer, helping you cover unexpected costs like medical bills, car repairs, or job loss.
-Financial experts suggest saving enough to cover three to six months’ worth of living expenses in this fund.
+Financial advisors suggest saving enough to cover three to six months of living expenses.
+This safety net is crucial for maintaining financial stability during unforeseen circumstances.

 - It reduces the need to rely on credit cards or loans during emergencies, saving you from high-interest debt.